richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Oxman suggests that concepts such as parametric and performance-based design can be considered ‘form without formalism’ and promote ‘new ways of thinking about form and its generation’.
 As designers adopt approaches that are more material-, construction- and environmentally focused, new design theory and new building forms will emerge.(12)[2-4]

+benefits to the use of simulation, with the major benefits being improved performance and customised interior environments in our buildings.
+Anderson has identified several advantages of performance simulation by architects: first, that it enables architects to gain an intuitive understanding of how their designs can affect light, heat and airflow; second, that analyses can be done in a matter of hours, enabling more evaluations and better designs to evolve; third, that the use of simulation makes designers think about performance, and enables them to engage in higher-level discussions with engineers; fourth, that it enables designers to answer questions about a design’s performance and enables a comparison of design options in real time while designing; and fifth, that architects will often graphically map results onto a 3D model, creating clear communication devices that offer proof of design concepts.(2) [2-4]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；
 Ultimately, CAD and documentation should further become a by-product of the design process, as the potential of a landscape BIM (LIM) method may promise, although we are some way from a synthetic implementation of such a system.[1-13]